RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 Since the 4-pin safety connector does not include a GND pin, this GND connection could be obtained by attaching via a screw on the enclosure.
 See the notes on the [dvrk-estop-retrofit project](https://github.com/jhu-dvrk/dvrk-estop-retrofit).
 On the 5-pin safety connector, the GND is available on pin 2.

-# 6. Misc.
+# 7. Misc.

 [Prior (obsolete) e-stop information](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ESTOP-archive).

-# 7. Debugging
+# 8. Debugging

 If you have trouble powering on the motors, please continue reading this section.

-**Note: this section was created assuming a 4-pin safety connector and should be updated.**

-## 3.1.
+## 8.1.
 Test single FPGA-QLA board set (bypassing relays on QLA boards)

 As step 1, we want to confirm that the FPGA board, QLA board and power supplies all work.
-We do this by bypassing the internal relays in the box but keeping the E-STOP in the chain as shown in the next figure. ** For the new safety chain, it should be sufficient to connect the E-Stop Cable and Termination Plug to the controller box.**
+We do this by bypassing the internal relays in the box but keeping the E-STOP in the chain as shown in the next figure.
 Connect the modified connector to the controller box you want to debug and run the ''qladisp'' program:

 ```bash